Reusing Previous Computations

 return get_font(font_size, weight, style)

-Now we can simply pass self.children in for the who parameter when requesting a font during line breaking:
+Now we can simply pass self.children in for the notify parameter when requesting a font during line breaking:

 class BlockLayout: